dcunited001/dcunited001.github.io/_drafts/electro-neuro-spatio-temporal-ion-electron-flux-duality.md

     - in this way gating behavior is acheived and modulated.
     - i need to know more about the electrical behavior of ions in solution and see simulations of this occuring in neural networks

+- in plasmas, this variance of mass and charge is very significant. of course, in an ionic solution, there is nowhere near the amount of thermal energy.
+  - however, i have long imagined the possibility of life or sentience in the plasma of stars. why not? according to my theory that, given sufficient time, awareness and life emerge from the purely mathematic consequences of chaotic systems alone, this almost certainly must be the case for stars somewhere in the universe.
+    - it's a little hard to prove, of course.

+### Immediate State

+- immediate state in neural networks is defined by the current state of electrical flow enabled by the state of ions in neural networks
+  - electrons and waves of electrical spikes moving through the brain gradually shape the ion distributions
+  - the current state of ion flows are like the values of matrices in a neural network on tensor flow

 ### Short Term